-The Multi-State Highlands Region and the Pennsylvania Highlands
+The Mid-Atlantic Highlands Region and the Pennsylvania Highlands

 The Four State Highlands Region

-Just beyond the eastern seaboard where large cities and suburbs merge into the nation’s most densely populated region, over three million acres of forested ridges, fertile farmland, streams, lakes and reservoirs form the regional landscape called the Highlands.
-Stretching from northwestern Connecticut across the Lower Hudson Valley of New York, through northern New Jersey and southeastern Pennsylvania, on to the Maryland state line, the Highlands region represents a modern-day frontier between the Appalachian Mountains and the urban lands along the Atlantic Coast.
-In 2004, the 108th Congress passed the Highlands Conservation Act in part to “recognize the importance of the water, forest, agricultural, wildlife, recreational, and cultural resources of the Highlands region, and the national significance of the Highlands region to the United States.”
+Just beyond the eastern seaboard where large cities and suburbs merge into the nation’s most densely populated region, over three million acres of forested ridges, fertile farmland, streams, lakes and reservoirs form the regional landscape called the Mid-Atlantic Highlands.
+The four-state Highlands Region reaches from from northwestern Connecticut across New York’s Lower Hudson Valley, through northern New Jersey and southeastern Pennsylvania, and on to the Maryland state line.
+The Highlands Region represents a modern-day frontier between the Appalachian Mountains and the urban lands along the Atlantic Coast.
+In 2004, the 108th Congress passed the Highlands Conservation Act in part to “recognize the importance of the water, forest, agricultural, wildlife, recreational, and cultural resources of the Highlands region, and the national significance of the Highlands Region to the United States.”

 The Pennsylvania Highlands

 The Pennsylvania Highlands is a 13-county, 1.4 million acre region that includes the populations of the Lehigh Valley, Reading, and Pottstown, and is in close proximity to the populations of the cities of Philadelphia and Harrisburg.The Highlands Region’s location makes it economically and aesthetically valuable.
 Sparking streams, quality drinking water, outstanding recreational opportunities, critical habitat, tourism, productive farms and forests and rural community character – these qualities make the Pennsylvania Highlands a unique place.